exercism/go/concepts/functions/introduction.md

 The function arguments are followed by zero or more return values which must also be explicitly typed.
 Single return values are left bare, multiple return values are wrapped in parenthesis.
-Values are returned to the calling code from functions using the `return` keyword.
+Values are returned to the calling code from functions using the [`return` keyword][return].
 There can be multiple `return` statements in a function.
 The execution of the function ends as soon as it hits one of those `return`s.
 If multiple values are to be returned from a function, they are comma seperated.
+More information about idiomatic use of [multiple return values][concept-multiple-return-values] can be found in the linked concept.

 ```go
 func Hello(name string) string {